harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 title: Laravel's Vite Adoption
 ---

-# Getting to Laravel Vite<div class="mt-10 text-2xl">A brief history of bundling modules</div>
+# Arriving at Laravel Vite<div class="mt-10 text-2xl">A brief history of bundling<br> and what the future holds</div>

 <div class="opacity-80 text-sm absolute -bottom-2 right-10">Presentation By Harlan Wilton <img src="img.png" class="w-8 h-8 ml-2 rounded-full inline-block" /></div>

 <!--
-- A lot has been happenining in frontend world, Vite being one of the biggest
-- Laravel 9 has adopted Vite
-- But to understand why Vite is being adopted, you need the full context
-- The history of how we've dealt with modules and bundling over time
+- Welcome everyone, great to be back at a meetup.
+First one I've been too

+- Today I wanted to talk about Vite.
+Sure you've all heard of it by now.

+- I've spent a lot of time in the frontend space for the last couple of years and it's been pretty interesting to see how Vite has progressed

+- With Laravel 9 adopting Vite, I thought it might be worth sharing a refresher on frontend space, specifically around bundling

+- But also looking at where things are now and where it's headed

-- I've tried to keep it high level but let me know if you have any questions as it's pretty technical -->
+- I've tried to keep it simple and  high level but let me know if you have any questions -->

 ---